datajerk/ctf-write-ups/nahamconctf2020/leet_haxor/README.md

 0x00007fffffffe548│+0x00d8: 0x00007ffff7a05b97  →  <__libc_start_main+231> mov edi, eax
 ```

-> The 6th parameter starts at $rsp, then count down (parameters 1-5 are in registers).
+> The 6th parameter starts at `$rsp`, then count down (parameters 1-5 are in registers).
 Or just test until you get a match.
 You do have infinite retries.

 We also need to know what parameter our format string is located at, again starting from the top and counting down you'll notice `4444` at parameter 18.
 That `4444` was actually entered as `AAAA`, but it got _l33tified_ (lamified).